 Let’s go over the pros and cons of this option:

-- Price – most chances this would be the cheapest option for you to get the actual key or key fob.
+- Price – chances are this would be the cheapest option for you to get the actual key or key fob.
 There are plenty of options online, different sellers, and different deals and coupons, including aftermarket keys.

-- Availability of keys – You will find most keys online for most makes and models, including key fobs.
+- Availability of keys – you will find most keys online for most makes and models, including key fobs.
 However, keep in mind that new key fobs or very old keys, including some transponder chip keys and VATS keys, won’t be available or will be available at a very high price.

 So, what is the bottom line:

-We recommend using this option only for non-emergency situations when you need a duplicate spare key and already have a working key.
+We recommend using this option only for non-emergency situations when you need a duplicate spare key and have a working key.

 The third option, contact your local dealer: